strasser-lab/ASC-ODE-team04/docs/Exercise_19_4.md

   4. Reducing step size decreases the errors of RK4, GL2, and Radau2 rapidly, while RK2 decreases more slowly.

 **Conclusion**
-a.Explicit methods:
+a.
+Explicit methods:
 + RK2 has limited accuracy, suitable for non-stiff ODEs with low precision requirements.
 + RK4 is fourth-order accurate, computationally efficient, and suitable for general non-stiff problems.

-b.Implicit methods:
+b.
+Implicit methods:
 + Gauss-Legendre and Radau IIA are more stable for stiff problems (A-stable).
 + Accuracy is comparable to RK4, and larger step sizes can be used without divergence.

-c.Summary:
+c.
+Summary:
 + For non-stiff ODEs with high accuracy requirements, RK4 is the simplest and most effective choice.
 + For stiff ODEs or when larger step sizes are desired, implicit methods (Gauss-Legendre / Radau IIA) are more appropriate.